shakacode/react-webpack-rails-tutorial/README.md

 A Full tutorial article can be found at: [Fast Rich Client Rails Development With Webpack and the ES6 Transpiler](http://www.railsonmaui.com/blog/2014/10/03/integrating-webpack-and-the-es6-transpiler-into-an-existing-rails-project/)

-Note, this source code repository is going to be ahead of the tutorial.
-We plan to update the tutorial soon.
+Note, this source code repository is way ahead of the tutorial.
+We plan to update the tutorial as soon as can catch our breath!

 [Discussion forum regarding the tutorial](http://forum.railsonmaui.com/t/fast-rich-client-rails-development-with-webpack-and-the-es6-transpiler/82/10)